Trent Zimmerman: Federal parliament

 Zimmerman was preselected for the Liberal Party for the 2015 North Sydney by-election, which was triggered by the retirement of Joe Hockey.
 Zimmerman had a considerable 12.8% swing against him on primary votes, but suffered only a 5.6% swing in the two candidate preferred vote.
 Zimmerman won the two-candidate vote of 60.2 percent against independent Stephen Ruff.
 In the two subsequent elections, Zimmerman has had relatively similar two party results to the by-election with 63.6% in 2016 and 59.3% in 2019.

 Zimmerman was sworn into parliament on 2 February 2016.

 Political views

 Zimmerman is a member of the Moderate/Modern Liberal faction of the Liberal Party.

-Zimmerman has advocated strongly for LGBTI issues.
-He is one of eight openly LGBTI current members of the Parliament of Australia and the first openly LGBTI member of the House of Representatives.
-Zimmerman has indicated he will speak out on LGBTI issues and declared his support for gay marriage in Australia and stated "I would have supported a free vote and preferred it to be decided by the Parliament.
+Zimmerman has advocated strongly for LGBTI issues and was the first openly LGBTI member of the House of Representatives.
+Zimmerman indicated he would speak out on LGBTI issues and declared his support for gay marriage in Australia and stated "I would have supported a free vote and preferred it to be decided by the Parliament.
 But that's the path we are going to go down so I will be strongly advocating, both in North Sydney and more broadly, a Yes vote for that plebiscite".

-On 10 February 2022, Zimmerman crossed the floor with four other Liberal MPs to include protection for transgender students in the government's modifications to the Sex Discrimination Act.
+On 10 February 2022, Zimmerman crossed the floor with four other Liberal MPs to include protection for transgender students in the government's modifications to the Sex Discrimination Act 1984, these amendments to the Act were later abandoned by the government.